juerslab/Maker-simple_microscope/objects/juersdh/Obj02_microscope_framework.md

 - Putting the wooden frame on a piece of open cell foam improved things a lot.
 - The amplitude also depends on the surface.
 On one table the oscillations are larger than on another table.

 Tried using thicker stock - 3/16" acrylic.
 This worked quite well.
 So will switch to thicker.
-3/16" isn't readily available online, but 1/4" is, so will check that.
 - Tried with 1/4" acrylic.
 But this seems less forgiving to bending, and will probably fracture after fewer cycles of assembly/disassembly.
+- So 3/16" seems to be the way to go.
+The stuff I used was sourceone 0.18" thick by spec and 0.17" thick by caliper.
+I ordered more of this - will be here on monday.

-Also switch to fine thread bolts
+Also need to switch to fine thread bolts.
+For M3 coarse, the pitch is 0.5

+#### Further work.
+9/26/2024
+Made adjustments to build the whole thing out of 3/16" acrylic.
+This seems to be ok.
+Possibly is more stable, but will need a bigger knob to turn than just the screw... (maybe a screwdriver, or one of these: https://www.thorlabs.com/thorproduct.cfm?partnumber=MAS20)
+Probably should make the slot a little wider so there's less stress on the acrylic.